zoujiaqing/Signal-Server/README.md

 ## Pre-Compilation

 Signal-Server needs to be ran in an AWS EC2 instance for it to function.
-You can either do this now or configure everything locally and `scp` all your files into the instance
+While you can configure locally and `scp` your files into the instance, this is a pain

-- Create an account with AWS, then follow [this section (don't worry, you don't have to do the rest of that until later)](docs/signal-server-configuration.md#aws-ec2)
+- Create an account with AWS, then follow [these sections](docs/signal-server-configuration.md#aws-ec2) about making an EC2 instance and associating an elastic ip

-- It doesn't really matter when you transition from local to EC2, just be aware that some keys you generate from the server will change if you re-compile in the cloud

 ## Compilation